chriskirknielsen/dotcom-2024/src/content/projects/javascript-for-everyone/index.md

 ---

 {{ set shirtData = designs |> findBy('slug', 'javascript-for-everyone') }}
 Mat Marquis, a.k.a.
-[Wilto](https://wil.to/), reached out to me to come up with a t-shirt design that’d fit right alongside the launch of [JavaScript for Everyone](https://piccalil.li/javascript-for-everyone).
+[Wilto](https://wil.to/), reached out to me to come up with a t-shirt design that would coincide with the launch of [JavaScript for Everyone](https://piccalil.li/javascript-for-everyone).
 Right away, I could tell Mat knew what he wanted, and that was to nerd out with this design.
-After some back and forth, we settled on this lil’ thing: a retro-y look with a few nods here and there, and in the end, a very fun design.
+We explored several ideas, and ended up with this lil’ thing: a retro-y look with a few nods here and there, and in the end, a very fun design.
 That ``(`#${!+[]+![]} since 1995!`)`` tagline below the main shape is actual JS you can run… But why does it run?
 You will have to take the course to find out!

 {{ gallery }}
 {{ image '/' + assets.images + '/designs/' + shirtData.img, "A blank VHS inspired light shirt", '<a href="'+shirtData.links.CottonBureau+'">JavaScript for Everyone design on CottonBureau</a>', { ratio: "600/600", group: true } }}